Preventing Escape

 - Engineer tank lids to make escape absolutely impossible.

-- Never assume that a newt or salamander "couldn't".
+- Never think that a newt or salamander "couldn't".
 These animals are Houdini-like in their ability to find a way out!
 Even large caudates (tiger salamanders and 10-inch ribbed newts, for example) have been known to climb glass and get out.

 The photos below show specific things that you should do (or avoid) when designing a tank lid for a newt or salamander.